Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits: Wasserstein Distances and H older Regularity of Measure Flows

 \section{Wasserstein Distances and H\"older Regularity of Measure Flows}

 As we saw in the construction of the non-linear Young integral, \eqref{eq:NLYIDefinition}, it was important that the path $Y:[0,T]\rightarrow \bR^d$ was sufficiently regular.
 Since we are concerned with defining non-linear Young integrals with measure valued integrands, as in \eqref{eq:MeasureDependentNYLI}, we will require a notion of time regularity for measure valued flows.
-In this section we recap some well known material concerning the notion of Wasserstein distances between probability measures and employ them to make rigorous a notion of H\"older continuity for measure valued flows.\\ If $(E,d_E)$ is a metric space for any $\mu \in \cM(E)$ and $p\geq 1$ we define the $p^{\text{th}}$-moment of $\mu\in \cM(E)$ by the expression
+In this section we recap some well known material concerning the notion of Wasserstein distances between probability measures and employ them to make rigorous a notion of H\"older continuity for measure valued flows.
+Similar ideas were applied in \cite{cass_lyons_14}.